Finite sample change point inference and identification for high-dimensional mean vectors: Theoretical results

-for some large constant $C_* > 0$, then our bootstrap CUSUM change point test achieves the minimax separation rate in the high sparsity regime (with stronger side conditions to ensure the bootstrap validity).
+\begin{rmk}[Rate-optimality on the change point detection for sparse alternatives] For i.i.d.\ Gaussian errors $\xi_i \sim N(0, \Id_p)$ in the mean-shift model (\ref{eqn:mean_shifting_model}), the change point detection boundary is characterized in \cite{enikeevaharchaoui2014}.
+Suppose a change $a > 0$ occurs in the first $k$ components of $\delta_n = (a, \dots, a, 0, \dots, 0)^\top$ at the location $m$ in the sequence $X_1,\dots,X_n$.
+Following \cite{enikeevaharchaoui2014}, we consider the scaling limit $p = n^{c_1}$ and $k = p^{1-c_2}$ for some $c_1 > 0$ and $c_2 \in [0,1)$.
+If $c_2 \in (1/2,1)$, then the number of components with a change point is highly sparse.
+In this case, the minimax separation for $H_0$ and $H_1$ is given by $a = r_p \sqrt{\log(p) / {n t_m (1-t_m)}}.$ Specifically, detection is impossible if $\limsup_{p \to \infty} r_p < \sqrt{2 c_2 - 1}$ and detection is possible if $\liminf_{p \to \infty} r_p > \sqrt{2 c_2 / (1-\log{2})}$.
+Choosing $\alpha_n = n^{-c}$ for some constant $c > 0$ in Corollary \ref{cor:validitiy_bootstrap_cusum_test} and Theorem \ref{thm:power_bootstrap_cusum_test}, we see that if $a \ge C_* \sqrt{\log(\zeta^{-1}) \log(p) / n t_m (1-t_m)}$ for some large constant $C_* > 0$, then our bootstrap CUSUM change point test achieves the minimax separation rate in the high sparsity regime (with stronger side conditions to ensure the bootstrap validity).
 Hence, the signal strength requirement for detection in the proposed bootstrap test achieves the minimax optimal rate under the sparse alternatives.
-On the other hand, it should be noted that, under the dense alternatives $c_2 \in [0,1/2]$, our bootstrap CUSUM test remains consistent in detecting the change point signal in the sense that the sum of type I and type II errors converges to zero.
-However, in such case, the bootstrap CUSUM test does not reach the detection boundary and the minimax separation rate \cite{enikeevaharchaoui2014}.
+On the other hand, under the dense alternatives $c_2 \in [0,1/2]$, our bootstrap CUSUM test remains consistent in detection in the sense that the sum of type I and type II errors converges to zero.
+However, in such case, the bootstrap CUSUM test does not achieve the detection boundary and the minimax separation rate \citep{enikeevaharchaoui2014}.

 \end{rmk}